yneves/thisable/README.md

 ## Usage

 The only difference between `Thenable` and `Thisable` is the `.bind` method which sets the `this` variable to be used within callbacks.
+If `.bind` is not called, it will behave just like the specification.

 ```js
 var Thisable = require("thisable");